rubenwardy/minetest_modding_book/_en/players/hud.md

         alt="screenshot of the HUD we're aiming for">
 </figure>

-In the above screenshot all the elements have the same percentage position - (100%, 50%) - but different offsets.
+In the above screenshot, all the elements have the same percentage position (100%, 50%) - but different offsets.
 This allows the whole thing to be anchored to the right of the window, but to resize without breaking.